openyurtio/openyurt/docs/proposals/20210722-yurtcluster-operator.md

 The procedure of coverting/reverting a node will refer to yurtctl's implementation.

-Wheteher or not use helm is to be discovered.
+Whether or not use helm is to be discovered.

 ### Risks and Mitigations